-- Internal Research Review: this was led by the Vice-Principal for Research and Knowledge Exchange, looking at the structures the University has in place to support interdisciplinary research.
+Internally, the University has taken a number of steps to help facilitate growth.
+It has recently completed a review, led by the Vice-Principal for Research and Knowledge Exchange, of the structures it has in place to support interdisciplinary research.
 The recommendations to emerge include an institutional pump priming fund for interdisciplinary research, and the recognition of interdisciplinary research activity in the institutional promotions criteria.
-The report recognised the importance of the institutional research facilities in enabling interdisciplinary research and proposed additional support for early career researchers who wish to use the facilities. - Grants Academy: the University launched its new Grants Academy in 2017 (Case Study 10) to provide the underpinning infrastructure required to support the development and nurturing of the University's future leaders in research.
+The report recognised the importance of the institutional research facilities in enabling interdisciplinary research and proposed additional support for early career researchers who wish to use the facilities.
+In early 2017, the University also launched its new Grants Academy, to provide the underpinning infrastructure required to support the development and nurturing of the University's future leaders in research.
 The Grants Academy promotes a community of researchers providing constructive peer support, complemented by networking events, interdisciplinary sandpits and staff development.
 It is based on best practice in the sector and on the University's own experience with quality assurance and internal peer review of RCUK grant applications, which has seen a particular increase in NERC and BBSRC success rates.
 These activities will be supported by core funds and will be supplemented by enabling funds from external funders.
-Going forward, the University will also launch Phase II of the Grants Academy, focusing on networking, collaboration and inter-disciplinarity to further engagement in various initiatives, like the Aberdeen City Deal, Global Challenges Research Fund (GCRF), Horizon 2020 and others.
+Going forward, the University will also launch Phase II of the Grants Academy, focusing on networking, collaboration and interdisciplinarity to further engagement in various initiatives, like the Aberdeen City Deal, Global Challenges Research Fund (GCRF), Horizon 2020 and others.
 Phase I of the Grants Academy focused on grant acquisition, and on support at the pre-award stage of the grant life cycle.
 The next step is to focus on the delivery of excellent outcomes and enabling their effective dissemination, knowledge exchange and follow on funding.

-The main opportunities for growth of quality activity and income for research and knowledge exchange continue to arise from changes in the external funding landscape and development of external partnerships.
-For example, the City Deal will offer opportunities within Aberdeen and the region, and reaching out further to industry nationally and internationally.
-Separately, the Government's White Paper, 'Higher Education: Success as a Knowledge Economy', announced the creation of UK Research and Innovation (UKRI) which will bring together all the research funding councils, research support currently located within HEFCE and Innovate UK.
+Externally, the main opportunities for growth of quality activity and income for research and knowledge exchange continue to arise from changes in the external funding landscape and development of external partnerships.
+The City Deal will offer opportunities within Aberdeen and the region, and reaching out further to industry nationally and internationally.
+The Government's White Paper, 'Higher

+Education: Success as a Knowledge Economy', announced the creation of UK Research and Innovation (UKRI) which will bring together all the research funding councils, research support currently located within HEFCE and Innovate UK.
 This, together with the stronger emphasis on interdisciplinary research recommended by Sir Nicholas Stern in his review of the Research Excellence Framework, will create funding opportunities for institutions whose research strengths and knowledge exchange activities are well aligned with government priorities.

 The Aberdeen Region City Deal Innovation strand includes the Oil and Gas Technology Centre (OGTC), Innovation Hubs for Biopharmaceuticals, and Agri-Food and Drink, with Big Data being a component throughout each Hub.
 Near market Solutions Centres within OGTC are now operational and are engaging researchers developing proposals to meet industry needs.
 The University is working with Opportunity North East to deliver the new infrastructure for life science companies based in Aberdeen.
-Training for enterprise and entrepreneurship is embedded within each of the strands of the Innovations areas of the city deal and the University is working enterprise training within the Researcher Development Unit and Grants Academy.
+Training for enterprise and entrepreneurship is embedded within each of the strands of the Innovations areas of the city deal and the University is working closely with partners to ensure the opportunities are available to staff and students to complement existing enterprise training within the Researcher Development Unit and Grants Academy.
 For example, ONE supported the delivery of boot camp for the life science researchers, with an accelerator programme planned for early 2018.